keu/docs/astro/cli-release-notes.md

 ### Improved Example DAGs

-The Astronomer Cloud CLI is built to enable developers to learn about, test, automate, and make the most of Apache Airflow both locally and on Astronomer.
+The Astro CLI is built to enable developers to learn about, test, automate, and make the most of Apache Airflow both locally and on Astro.
 To that end, we've updated the CLI with two example DAGs that will be present for all users in the `/dags` folder that is automatically generated by `astro dev init`.

 The file names are:
 - `example-dag-basic.py`